Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Results

 Conversely, the quality of data derived from \textit{STEREO-B} observations of comet C/2010 E6 is high and only matched by a handful of other bright comets, e.g. C/2011 W3 (Lovejoy).
 The phase angle range observed is from $\phi~{\sim}135^{\circ}$ to ${\sim}105^{\circ}$, also decreasing with time while approaching perihelion.
 This $\phi$ range is higher than most comets have been observed at.
 The tail traces are clearly discernible in the figure as series of points tracing distinct curves (save a few stragglers) from dark blue at comet photocentre to red at $2~R_{\odot} $ and show a marked increase in degree of polarisation as we move away from the nucleus.
-The curve at the lowest end of the phase angle range shows unusual properties, but the overall trend at the inner coma is to increase in polarisation from ${\sim}-5\%$ to ${\sim}0\%$ with increasing phase angle.
+The curve at the lowest end of the phase angle range shows unusual properties, but the overall trend at the inner coma is to change the polarisation from ${\sim}0\%$ to ${\sim}-5\%$ with time, i.e. decreasing phase angle and heliocentric distance.
 This is also unusual; the full meaning is considered in Sec.~\ref{sec:disc}.
-Fig. \ref{fig:iiQU} shows a similar degree of scatter of $p_U$ at larger heliocentric distances (larger phase angles) in both \textit{STEREO-B} and \textit{A} data, both attributable to lower overall brightness of the comet and its tail.
-This trend is strongest for the tail data, with comet head generally showing $p_U$ close to zero as expected.
-Overall, $p_U$ shows much less deviation from zero in \textit{STEREO-B} data when compared to \textit{A}, confirming the conclusion that its data quality is higher.
-At smaller heliocentric distances (smaller phase angles) some scatter returns, mirroring the anomalous $p_Q$ data points seen there in Fig. \ref{fig:iQU}.
+Fig. \ref{fig:CK10E060_ABQ}.ii shows a similar degree of scatter of $U/I$ at larger heliocentric distances (larger phase angles) in both \textit{STEREO-B} and \textit{A} data, both attributable to lower overall brightness of the comet and its tail.
+This trend is strongest for the tail data, with comet photocentre generally showing $U/I$ close to zero as expected.
+Overall, $U/I$ shows much less deviation from zero in \textit{STEREO-B} data when compared to \textit{A}, confirming the assertion that this data quality is higher.
+At smaller heliocentric distances (smaller phase angles) some scatter returns, mirroring the anomalous $Q/I$ data points seen there in Fig. \ref{fig:CK10E060_ABQ}.i.

 While the observed phase angle $\phi$ changes somewhat with passage of time due to evolving observing geometries from both spacecraft, the variation in $\phi$ along the tail in each of the images is generally small.
 In \textit{STEREO-A} data, its variation along the tail is negligible.
 In \textit{STEREO-B} data, however, the variation changes from negligible at higher heliocentric distances (and higher $\phi$) to reaching ${\sim}10^{\circ}$ in the final images approaching perihelion (lower $\phi$).